till-tietz/CausalQueriesTools/README.md

 of the nodal type space via monotonicity and no interaction assumptions.
 `CausalQueriesTools` provides the `make_simple_model()` function to this end.
-This effectively reverses the standard `CausalQueries` workflow of `make_model` $\longrightarrow$ `restrict_model` by creating nodal-types consistent with the above assumptions and attaching them to the model.
-`CausalQueriesTools` further allows adding interactions of arbitrary order on any node back into monotonistic, non-interacted models via the `interact_model()` function.
+This effectively reverses the standard `CausalQueries` workflow of `make_model()` $\longrightarrow$ `restrict_model()` by creating nodal-types consistent with the above assumptions and attaching them to the model. `CausalQueriesTools` further allows adding interactions of arbitrary order on any node back into monotonistic, non-interacted models via the `interact_model()` function.
 This method exploits the fact that interaction nodal-types can be generated from monotonistic, non-interacted nodal-types by applying logical AND and OR operations to their component digits.
 In a monotonistic, non-interacted model described by the DAG $X \rightarrow Y; Z \rightarrow Y$, $Y$ has nodal-types $\{0000,0101,0011,1111\}$ with $\{0101,0011\}$ describing monotonic effects.
-Generating an interaction of $X$ and $Z$ on $Y$ can be accomplished by performing $0101 AND 0011 = 0001$ and
+Generating an interaction of $X$ and $Z$ on $Y$ can be accomplished by performing $0101 \text{ AND } 0011 = 0001$ and
-$0101 OR 0011 = 0111$, yielding the nodal-type set
+$0101 \text{ OR } 0011 = 0111$, yielding the nodal-type set
 $\{0000,0101,0011,0001,0111,1111\}$ on $Y$.

 <a name="updating"></a>